TritonDataCenter/rfd/rfd/0007/README.md

 during those times, even across crashes of the daemon or even reboots of the system may be desirable.

-If we do this, we should not that the information is stale and provide an explicit command that can be used by an administrator to clear out the stale cache.
+If we do this, we should note that the information is stale and provide an explicit command that can be used by an administrator to clear out the stale cache.
 The state could be as simple as an nvlist_t saved per datalink via librename.